micmejia/bible-dump/NKJV/1 Timothy/1 Tim 4.md

 This _is_ a faithful saying and worthy of all acceptance.

 ###### 10
-For to this _end_ [^c]we both labor and suffer reproach, because we trust in the living God, who is _the_ Savior of all men, especially of those who believe.
+For to this _end_ we both labor and suffer reproach, because we trust in the living God, who is _the_ Savior of all men, especially of those who believe.

 ###### 11
 These things command and teach. ## Take Heed to Your Ministry

 ###### 12
-Let no one [^d]despise your youth, but be an example to the believers in word, in conduct, in love, [^e]in spirit, in faith, in purity.
+Let no one despise your youth, but be an example to the believers in word, in conduct, in love, in spirit, in faith, in purity.

 ###### 13
-Till I come, give attention to reading, to exhortation, to [^f]doctrine.
+Till I come, give attention to reading, to exhortation, to doctrine.

 ###### 14
 Do not neglect the gift that is in you, which was given to you by prophecy with the laying on of the hands of the eldership.